Advancing Innovation and Industrial Competitiveness

 Addressing Critical National Needs

 NIST works to extend the limits of today's state-of-the-art measurement and prediction capabilities, setting the stage for the next generation of transformational technologies.
 In so doing, its scientists have garnered four Nobel Prizes in Physics since 1997 as well other prestigious honors, including National Medals of Science and Technology, and a MacArthur Genius Award.
 NIST also emphasizes putting the results of its research to work.
-Just one example—its technical investigation of the collapse of the World Trade Center buildings—led to substantial changes in U.S. and international building significant improvements in public safety over current practice.
+Just one example—its technical investigation of the collapse of the World Trade Center buildings—led to substantial changes in U.S. and international building codes and standards.
+The changes translate into significant improvements in public safety over current practice.

 Participation in interagency research efforts—National Nanotechnology Initiative, National Earthquake Hazards Reduction Program, National Strategy for Trusted Identities in Cyberspace, and National Initiative for Cybersecurity Education, among others, is another way NIST advances the nation's technology agenda.